queenoriol/queenoriol.github.io/Finland_Tourism_Analysis/README.md

 ## Tourism Overview

-Following the lifting of travel restrictions and revived traveler confidence, Finland has seen a steady recovery in domestic tourism.
+Following the lifting of travel restrictions and the return of traveler confidence, Finland has seen a steady recovery in domestic tourism.

-While the number of visitors may not have drastically surged, the **total revenue rose to €2.21 billion in 2024**, up **4.2%** from 2023 — a clear sign that travelers are spending more per visit.
-This suggests that Finland has successfully repositioned itself as a destination for **longer, more meaningful travel**, attracting tourists with its unique blend of nature, safety, and cultural authenticity.
+While the number of visitors may not have drastically increased, the total tourism revenue rose to **€2.21 billion** in 2024—an increase of **4.2%** from the previous year.
+This suggests that travelers are spending more per visit, indicating a shift toward longer, more meaningful trips and a continued interest in Finland's nature, safety, and cultural authenticity.

-The data also reveals a **seasonal and demographic concentration**: summer is by far the busiest period, and travelers aged **25 to 44** dominate the market.
-These insights, along with the increasing average length of stay among **business travelers** (**8.9 days**), highlight Finland’s potential to grow both leisure and business tourism by aligning offers with traveler motivations.
+Seasonality remains significant, with summer being the busiest period.
+A deeper look into specific demographics—particularly travelers aged **25–44** and **45–64**—revealed that this group contributes the majority of tourism revenue.
+These two age groups were prioritized in the analysis as they represent the core of the working population and are likely to have more stable income and travel patterns.

+Notably, business-related travel has also stabilized, with an increasing average length of stay among working professionals, pointing to opportunities for targeted, value-driven tourism offerings.

 ---

-## Detailed Insights with Quantified Metrics
+## Key Insights

 ### Tourism Revenue Increased to **€2.21B** in 2024

 ![Dashboard Screenshot](Images/Revenue.png)

 **Insight:**
-Revenue grew by **4.2% year-on-year** despite a modest **1.5% increase in visitor numbers** to **3.8 million trips**, signaling **higher spending per tourist**.
-The **average spend per trip increased by 4.5%**, reaching approximately **€580**.
+Revenue grew by **4.2% year-on-year** despite a modest **3.4% increase in visitor numbers** to **3.0 million trips**, signaling **higher spending per tourist**.
+The **average spend per trip increased by 0.8%**, reaching approximately **€737**.
 This could be due to longer stays, more premium travel experiences, or inflation-adjusted pricing.

 ---

-### **75% of Trips Are Leisure-Related**
+### 70% of Trips Are Leisure-Related

 ![Dashboard Screenshot](Images/Purpose.png)

 **Insight:**
 Nature and wellness-based tourism dominate.
-Finland’s peaceful forests, lakes, and saunas continue to appeal to travelers seeking restorative, health-focused experiences—a trend amplified post-COVID. **Leisure trips represent about 75%** of all trips, with **business trips accounting for the remaining 25%**.
+Finland’s peaceful forests, lakes, and saunas continue to appeal to travelers seeking restorative, health-focused experiences—a trend amplified post-COVID. **Leisure trips represent about 70%** of all trips, with **business trips accounting for the remaining 30%**.

 ---